 Validation rules work most easily with numerical fields.
 Rules for text fields require you to enclose each acceptable value inside its own quotation marks, separating them with Or, as seen above.

 Validation text is a specialized error message you can set to have Access tell the user entering data the specific way you want that person to enter it.

 To set the validation text, enter the error message exactly as you want it to appear to users in the row directly beneath the Validation Rule row in the Field Properties section of Design view.
 For the validation rule we set for Category, you'd set the validation text like this:

 The image below shows the resulting error message users would see when the Category validation rule has been broken.

 Error Message Showing Validation Text

 Another way to ensure data integrity is by setting field properties such as Field Size, Format, and Required.

 - Field Size can be set to hold a specific number of characters, up to as many as 255 for text fields.
-If you were using a text field to hold the two letter state postal abbreviation, the field size could be set to 2 to ensure that no one enters a full state name into this field.
+If you were using a text field to hold the two-letter state postal abbreviation, the field size could be set to 2 to ensure no one enters a full state name into this field.

-- Set the Required property to Yes if you want the person entering data to be required to enter something in the field.
-Choose No if the person entering data is allowed to leave the field blank.
+- Set the Required property to Yes if you want users entering data to be required to enter something in the field.
+Choose No if users are allowed to leave the field blank.

 These are just some ways Access helps you ensure data being entered into your database is valid.